 For nearly all investors, the answer to all four is no.

-As Mark Hebner says in Step 3 of his award-winning book, Index Funds: The 12-Step Recovery Program for Active Investors, you're much better off avoiding active funds together and trusting in the wisdom of millions of stock market investors around the world: "Trust the collective brain, buy the haystack, and maintain risk-appropriate exposures in low-cost globally diversified index portfolios."
+As Mark Hebner says in Step 3 of his award-winning book, Index Funds: The 12-Step Recovery Program for Active Investors, you're much better off avoiding active funds all together and trusting in the combined wisdom of millions of stock market investors around the world: "Trust the collective brain, buy the haystack, and maintain risk-appropriate exposures in low-cost globally diversified index portfolios."

 Resources